Emerald Empress: Emerald Eye of Ekron

 Each user of the Emerald Eye of Ekron gains access to its nearly unlimited levels of emerald/willpower energies, the same power source used by the Green Lantern Corps.
-The Eye has been variously depicted as the disembodied eye of the entity Ekron and an independent being from another dimension.
+The Emerald Eye was once depicted as the disembodied eye of Ekron, a member of the Green Lantern Corps who was driven insane after Lady Styx devastated his sector of space.

 The Eye is virtually indestructible and obeys its user's mental commands.
 Its powers allow it to project powerful energy blasts, generate force fields to protect from attacks, see through every spectrum and wavelength, create energy constructs, hypnotize others, cast illusions, teleport people over short distances, and alter reality, like how Falyce rebuilt the planet Orando into a medieval-like society as she envisioned it.
 It can also grants its users the ability to fly and survive in space, superhuman strength, increase their size, enhance the innate skills of its current user, and turn them into ideal versions of themselves.